Generalized Bogomolov Inequalities: Introduction

 \subsection{Acknowledgments:}

+We thank Ziquan Zhuang who kindly pointed out an error in the argument of our first version of \cref{prop:ss-projective-bundle}.

+MP was partially supported by the PNRR grant CF 44/14.11.2022 \textit{Cohomological Hall algebras of smooth surfaces and applications}, and by a grant of the Ministry of Research, Innovation and Digitalization, CNCS-UEFISCDI, project number PN-IV-P2-2.1-TE-2023-2040, within PNCDI IV.
 JR is supported by Simons Foundation Award.
 MT acknowledges financial support from IRN ECO-Maths.
-MP was partially supported by the PNRR grant CF 44/14.11.2022 \textit{Cohomological Hall algebras of smooth surfaces and applications}, and by a grant of the Ministry of Research, Innovation and Digitalization, CNCS-UEFISCDI, project number PN-IV-P2-2.1-TE-2023-2040, within PNCDI IV.